- Home

 As this article hopefully proves, clean eating doesn’t have to be restrictive – and these meals certainly aren’t bland!
 From fragrant Thai curries to super-fresh salads, and punchy chillies to comforting soups and stews, there’s something for everyone here.

-Sometimes, a few simple swaps can turn an average dinner into a wholesome, healthy, clean-eating meal – for example, swapping white rice for brown rice or quinoa and pasta for farro.
+Sometimes, a few simple swaps can turn an average dinner into a wholesome, healthy, clean-eating meal – for example, swapping white rice for brown rice or pasta for farro.
 But, essentially, the focus of clean eating is on adding lots of health-boosting vegetables to your meals, cooking from scratch, and staying away from processed foods and artificial ingredients.

 Do you try to practise clean eating?
 Or are you thinking about reducing the amount of processed food you eat or trying to eat more veg?
 We’d love to hear about your food experiences in the comments below.